About Citrus Connection

 KNOWLEDGE, SKILLS, AND ABILITIES REQUIRED:

-- Must be a self-starter; able to work independently and part of the Team.
+• Must be a self-starter; able to work independently.

-- Ability to communicate effectively with management, internal staff and external customers.
+• Ability to communicate effectively with management, internal staff and external vendors.

 MINIMUM JOB REQUIREMENTS: